kjell/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+Such utter silence!
-let us arrange these flowers
+let us to the road again
-the autumn dusk is here.
+A cicada’s voice.